nihaljn/3D-Pose-Estimation/docs/index.md

 Our approach is based on the simple idea that multiple 2D views can be obtained from a single 3D view.
 We assume that if the model can learn to predict consistent multiview 3D poses of the same scene independently, then it will have learned to lift 2D poses to 3D in general.

 While 3D pose estimation is often done using 3D supervision, our method which relies on the above idea does not require 3D supervision.
-Our method of unsupervised training via rotation and projection is inspired from recent works in 3D computer vision [].
-Further, our method of test time adaptation is also popular among contemporary computer vision efforts [].
+Our method of unsupervised training via rotation and projection is inspired from recent works in 3D computer vision [8].
+Further, methods that perform test time adaptation are also popular among contemporary computer vision efforts [9].
 However, to the best of our knowledge, these methods are unexplored for 3D human pose estimation.

 ## Experiments